Sthor726/User-level-Thread-Library-with-Synchronization/README.md

 Sync I/O time: 7973 microseconds
 Async I/O time: 16155 microseconds
 Percent speedup for asynchronous IO: -102.621%

+3rd arg was 1000

+lock time: 14930293 microseconds spinlock time: 15819360 microseconds spinlock was faster by  94.3799 percent

+time waster was 10
+lock time: 10066642 microseconds spinlock time: 5817716 microseconds spinlock was faster by  173.034 percent

 ```

 - **Which I/O type provides better performance in your testing?
 Why do you think that is?**